The Aints: 2017–present: The Aints!

-In 2017, Kuepper enlisted bassist Peter Oxley (Sunnyboys), drummer Paul Larsen Loughhead (The Celibate Rifles/The New Christs), jazz pianist Alister Spence, and trumpeter and brass arranger Eamon Dilworth.
+In 2017, Kuepper enlisted bassist Peter Oxley (Sunnyboys), drummer Paul Larsen Loughhead (The Celibate Rifles/The New Christs), jazz pianist Alister Spence, and trumpeter and brass arranger Eamon Dilworth to form The Aints!
 The band performed shows throughout Australia in 2017–2018, primarily focusing on material from The Saints' catalogue (1973–1978).
-The debut studio album from the group (now known as 'The Aints!') is The Church of Simultaneous Existence, and features songs written by Kuepper in and around his tenure in The Saints.
+The debut studio album from the group was The Church of Simultaneous Existence, and features songs written by Kuepper in and around his tenure in The Saints.
 The album was released on 21 September 2018, through ABC Music.
 It debuted at number 82 on the ARIA Albums Chart.

+In 2019 the group released a live LP, Play The Saints (73' – 78') (Live Official Bootleg) and a 5-track EP, 5-6-7-8-9.
+Following the death of Chris Bailey and the reissue of the first Saints album (I'm) Stranded Kuepper toured with a band also featuring Peter Oxley, under the name The Saints ('73-'78), arguably taking its cue from some of the Aints/Aints! raison d'être.